billpmurphy/hask-archive/README.md

 Remaining TODOs:
-* Make sure typeclass functions and data constructors are typechecked
 * Change type inference ending so it understands polymorphic HKTs
 * Rewrite List type to work the way it should
 * Write rest of Data.List and Prelude, and document everything undocumented